sweisss/sweisss.github.io/index.md

 The program then calculates the ideal membrane area along with other output data points.
 It also uses matplotlib to graph the area and the percent of hydrogen recovery.

-### Mole Mapper
+### MoleMapper
 A program to find equilibrium composition by direct minimization of Gibbs free energy, primarily intended to calculate the elements of the water-gas shift reaction involving methanol.
 This program is a python based GUI that is inspired by the [Chemcial Equilibrium Calculator](https://navier.engr.colostate.edu/code/code-4/index.html) of Colorado Sate University:
 Chemical and Biological Engineering department.
-Mole Mapper simplifies the CSU program by limiting the required input entries to those necessary for the QA/QC department at Element 1.
+MoleMapper simplifies the CSU program by limiting the required input entries to those necessary for the QA/QC department at Element 1.
 It also expands on the CSU program by allowing the user to select a range of temperatures in which to repeatedly perform the calculations, rather than calculting for a single temperature.
 The results are recorded in a CSV file.